Ethorbit/steamcmd-server-docker/README.md

 It not only installs the server you want, but also simultaneously updates, validates files, and runs it on container start.
 All files are created at runtime, meaning you can mount the container to the host filesystem and easily manage the server there.
 See examples below.

 ### How do the auto updates work?
-The server updates in the background after it launches, if it becomes outdated; simply restart it.
+The server updates in the background after it launches, if it becomes outdated: simply restart it.

 ## Examples
 * Creating a Garry's Mod server